Trig customers often ask, what’s significant about a Mode S transponder?

 Transponders have evolved to become more efficient and provide better information, by using Mode S and ADS-B technologies.
 Many legacy Mode A/C transponders were based upon valve technology which generates large amounts of heat.
 Increasingly these transponders are beyond their service life and when they break repairs can be costly and parts difficult to obtain.
 In contrast Trig Mode S transponders use solid state technology, which allows them to run more efficiently and much cooler.

 There are significant benefits in using a Mode S transponder.
 For the pilot a Mode S device will actively ‘speak’ to TCAS systems and can be seen by most military aircraft – enhancing flight safety.
 Air traffic controllers recognise the value of Mode S too; it provides them with a Squawk code, tail number and altitude.
 This in turn usually makes a transit through controlled airspace less challenging.
 The ‘S’ in Mode S stands for selective.
 This means that air traffic controllers can de-select the Squawk information.
-This is necessary in busy airspace when having control of numerous aircraft on a radar screen presents a high workload.
+This is necessary in busy airspace when having control of numerous aircraft on a radar screen presents ATC with a high workload.